The Essential Guide to Port Wine

 Vintage port spends only two to three years in wood and is immediately bottled and released for sale.
 Even though the wine will be perfectly enjoyable if opened right away, it is by letting it age for many years that the wine has time to marry together and transform into the wine it is yet to become.
 Only at 35, 45 or even over 50 years of age is it truly at its prime and ready to be experienced.

-So with the evenings drawing in and Christmas fast approaching it’s the perfect time to start your port exploration…at parties (white and pink port cocktails), after dinner at a restaurant (a 10 or 20yr old tawny) and at your local wine shop (a vintage port to look forward to in 2052).
+So with the evenings drawing in, it’s the perfect time to start your Port wine exploration…at parties (white and pink port cocktails), after dinner at a restaurant (a 10 or 20yr old tawny) and at your local wine shop (a vintage port to look forward to in 2052).
 And while you’re there, might as well treat yourself to an early present and bring home an opulent, deep LBV to share with your family and friends over the holidays and long after the last crumbs of Stilton are devoured.